-The financial statements consist of a Statement of Net Position; Statement of Revenues, Expenses, and Changes in Fund Net Position; and Statement of Cash Flows.
 The financial statements have been prepared using the accrual basis of accounting in accordance with generally accepted accounting principles (GAAP).
 Under GAAP, revenues are recognized when earned, not when received.
 Expenses are recognized when incurred, not when paid.
 Most capital assets are depreciated over their useful lives.
 The notes to the financial statements provide a summary of WTA's significant accounting policies.